 In an application for registration under §1(b) of the Trademark Act, no specimen is required at the time the application is filed.
-However, before registration the applicant must file an amendment to allege use or statement of use of the mark in commerce that includes one specimen showing use of the mark in commerce on or in connection with the goods, or in the sale or advertising of the services.
-37 C.F.R. §§2.56(a), 2.76(b)(2), and 2.88(b)(2).
+However, before a registration will issue, the applicant must file an allegation of use that includes one specimen for each class, showing use of the mark in commerce on or in connection with the goods or in the sale or advertising of the services.
+See37 C.F.R. §§2.56(a), 2.76(b)(2), 2.88(b)(2).